godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 .. image:: img/planet_new_viewport_texture.png

-Then from the menu that pops up select the Viewport that we rendered to earlier.
+Then, from the menu that pops up, select the Viewport that we rendered to earlier.

 .. image:: img/planet_pick_viewport_texture.png

-Your sphere should now be colored in with the colors we rendered to the Viewport
+Your sphere should now be colored in with the colors we rendered to the Viewport.

 .. image:: img/planet_seam.png

 Notice the ugly seam that forms where the texture wraps around?
 This is because we are picking a color based on UV coordinates and UV coordinates do not wrap around the texture.
 This is a classic problem in 2D map projection.
-Game developers often have a 2-dimensional map they want to project onto a sphere but when it wraps around it has large seams.
-There is an elegant work around for this problem that we will illustrate in the next section.
+Game developers often have a 2-dimensional map they want to project onto a sphere, but when it wraps around, it has large seams.
+There is an elegant workaround for this problem that we will illustrate in the next section.

 Making the planet texture
 -------------------------

-So now when we render to our :ref:`Viewport <class_Viewport>` it appears magically on the sphere.
+So now, when we render to our :ref:`Viewport <class_Viewport>`, it appears magically on the sphere.
 But there is an ugly seam created by our texture coordinates.
 So how do we get a range of coordinates that wrap around the sphere in a nice way?
 One solution is to use a function that repeats on the domain of our texture.
 ``sin`` and ``cos`` are two such functions.
-Lets apply them to the texture and see what happens
+Let's apply them to the texture and see what happens.

 .. code-block:: glsl